maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The XML documents of the registered services are normally updated on the MSR as part of the [InstanceInterface createInstance](#operation-updateinstance) operation.
-Therefore, it is highly unlikely that the ***updateXml*** operation should ever be required by any service provider, while it should not be allowed for any service consumers.
-The main purpose of the interface's ***updateXml*** operation to allow the system administrators to correct issues related to the registered Instances XML documents.
+The XML documents of the registered services are normally updated on the MSR as part of the [InstanceInterface updateInstance](#operation-updateinstance) operation.
+Therefore, it is highly unlikely that the ***updateXml*** operation should ever be required by any service provider, while it should not be allowed for any service consumer.
+The main purpose of the interface's ***updateXml*** operation to allow the system administrators to correct issues related to the registered instances' XML documents.
 It is implemented following the REST methodology, using a PUT HTTP method.
 It receives as an input a populated Xml object that contains all the mandatory information.
 The MSR will respond with a copy of the Xml object updated.
 The internal structure of the Xml object is